Music Educator | Consultant | Speaker | Clinician

 About Alice

-Dr. Alice Hammel, is a widely known music educator, author, and a Conn-Selmer clinician with diverse experience in music.
-As a disability specialist in music, she has vast experience teaching instrumental and choral music in public and private schools and travels to serve as in-residence scholar in the area of students with differences and disabilities.
-Her expertise in teaching situations ranges from musicianship, pedagogy, teaching students who learn differently, and is an avid proponent of Music Will and the Modern Band movement.
+Dr. Alice Hammel is a widely known music educator, author, clinician, and consultant with diverse experience in music.
+As a disability specialist in music, she has vast experience teaching instrumental and choral music in public and private schools.
+She travels to serve as an in-residence scholar, keynote speaker, and headliner for conferences and events.

 Notable Achievements and Initiatives